Evolutionary-Intelligence/DistributedEvolutionaryComputation/IEEE-TPDS.md

 ## 2015

 Santander-Jimenez, S. and Vega-Rodriguez, M.A., 2015.
 Parallel multiobjective metaheuristics for inferring phylogenies on multicore clusters.
-IEEE Transactions on Parallel and Distributed Systems, 26(6), pp.1678-1692. [ [www](https://ieeexplore.ieee.org/abstract/document/6819075/) ]
+IEEE Transactions on Parallel and Distributed Systems, 26(6), pp.1678-1692. [ [www](https://ieeexplore.ieee.org/abstract/document/6819075/) ] (**Distributed NSGA-II on a Cluster of Commodity Servers**)